Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 Really?
 He dismisses Nicolas Wade, who was the New York Times Science editor.
 Apparently, he's not part of the “academic mainstream.”
 Why?
 Because he wrote a “toxic” book, A Troublesome Inheritance, which I also reviewed

 Nor does Harvard genius Steven Pinker (whom Time magazine named Top 100 most influential people) qualify as “mainstream” in Evans’s book.
-Pinker just another “racist” because he observed and explained why Jews have high IQ scores.
+Pinker is just another “racist” because he observed and explained why Jews have high IQ scores.

 In Evans's world, everyone who argues that genes play some role (even a small role) in determining a person’s or a group’s intelligence is automatically a “racist.”
-He constantly labels all his enemies “racists” because it’s such a powerful insult.
+He constantly labels all his enemies “racists” because it’s such a potent insult.
 According to the Kindle's search feature, he uses the word “racist” over 250 times in the book.

 Calling people “racist” is all the “evidence” Evans feels is necessary to refute their ideas.
-It’s really childish to just call your opponents names without focusing exclusively on the evidence and trying to understand their arguments.
+It’s childish to call your opponents names without focusing exclusively on the evidence and trying to understand their arguments.

 I’m not suggesting that Evans doesn’t present evidence.
 He does.
-Unfortunately, his mind is so unscientific (he is the poster child for confirmation bias) and his emotional jabs at his enemies are so infantile that his arguments lose credibility.
+Unfortunately, his mind is so unscientific (he is the poster child for confirmation bias), and his emotional jabs at his enemies are so infantile that his arguments lose credibility.

 Is it really that unreasonable to say that genetics plays a role in determining intelligence?